False light is a form of invasion of privacy for which a victim can pursue a civil claim. A false light claim exists when an individual or business

 - Criminal invasion of privacy.

-Defamation cases in California consist of false statements that harm another’s reputation.
+Defamation cases in California consist of false statements that harm your reputation.
 If the statements are verbal they are called “slander.”
 If made in writing, they are known as “libel.”

-Whether a plaintiff can successfully sue under California’s defamation laws often depends on whether the plaintiff is a public figure, a business or a private citizen.
+Whether you can successfully sue under California’s defamation laws often depends on whether you are a public figure, a business or a private citizen.
 Private citizens have greater protection from defamation than people who are in the public eye.

 In either case, however, the elements of defamation involve: